How to Become an Emperor

 Napoleon didn’t settle for mastery in one skill.
 He worked hard to be a success in almost everything he was exposed to.

-In 1779, Napoleon received entry at the Royal Military School of Brienne-le-Château.
-“Although Brienne was not considered one of the most socially desirable of the twelve royal military schools founded by Louis xvi in 1776,” Roberts wrote, “it provided Napoleon with a fine education.
+In 1779, Napoleon gained entry to the Royal Military School of Brienne-le-Château.
+“Although Brienne was not considered one of the most socially desirable of the 12 royal military schools founded by Louis XVI in 1776,” Roberts writes, “it provided Napoleon with a fine education.
 His eight hours of study a day included mathematics, Latin, history, French, German, geography, physics, fortifications, weaponry, fencing, dancing and music.”

-Not all of this may seem helpful for a developing military man.
-But Napoleon’s well-rounded education helped set him up for future success.
-He later credited his math studies as preparing his thinking to keep track of all the different circumstances on the battlefield.
+Not all of this may seem helpful for a developing military man, but Napoleon’s well-rounded education helped set him up for future success.
+He later credited his math studies for preparing his thinking to keep track of all the different circumstances on the battlefield.
 Familiarity with geography would serve him well in traversing the varied landscapes of Europe.
-He continued with dance as he grew older; Roberts speculates Napoleon realized how important it would be for him, as a military officer, to be socially presentable.
+He continued with dance as he grew older; Roberts speculates that Napoleon realized how important it would be for him, as a military officer, to be socially presentable.

-At God’s college, while the curriculum naturally focuses on biblical subjects, the administration makes an effort to provide as many learning opportunities in as many subjects as possible to offer the most well-rounded education providable.
-“God is balanced,” Stephen Flurry wrote in Education With Vision.
+At God’s college, while the curriculum naturally focuses on biblical subjects, the administration strives to provide as many learning opportunities in as many subjects as possible, offering a well-rounded education.
+“God is balanced,” Stephen Flurry writes in Education With Vision.
 “He expected Adam and Eve to use their minds to discover and create new things—to acquire much more knowledge—as long as it was based on His revelation.
 A godly education must reflect God’s balance.
 That is why Herbert W. Armstrong College is a liberal arts college based on God’s revelation.
 In addition to theology, its curriculum includes history, classic literature, language, social sciences, natural sciences, mathematics, physical education and the arts.”

-After I graduated from Armstrong College, I was given a job at the editorial department.
-I spent three years writing for editorial as a part of AC’s work-study program.
-But the college program also gave me an education in everything from gardening and archeological work to event organizing and customer service.
-Armstrong Club helped polish my speaking for whenever my job requires me to speak on the Trumpet’s radio program.
+After I graduated from Armstrong College, I was given a job in the editorial department.
+I had spent three years writing for Editorial as part of AC’s work-study program.
+The college program also gave me an education in everything from gardening and archaeological work to event organizing and customer service.
+Armstrong Club helped polish my speaking, which has proved to be an essential skill for my current job when I am required to speak on the Trumpet’s world news podcast.
 Weekly hymn sings gave me opportunities to practice leading hymns.
 And what I learned at the college’s beginner Hebrew class helps me get more depth from my Bible study when looking up words in the original Hebrew.
-Every AC student could say the same thing—it educates the whole man.
+Every AC student could say the same thing: This school educates the whole man.

 Read Up On History